yiyi75/EmotionTracker/README.md

    cd EmotionTracker
 3. Install the project dependencies using npm: npm install
+4. Create a new project on [Fireabase](https://firebase.google.com/) and replace the firebase config in **firebase.jsx**.
-4. To start the Emotion Tracker app locally, run the following command: npm start
+5. To start the Emotion Tracker app locally, run the following command: npm start

 ### Emotion Visualization